z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Methods-and-Theories/Glottochronology.md

 - **Borrowing**: Even basic vocabulary can be borrowed, affecting calculations.
 - **Statistical Validity**: Questions about the reliability of the mathematical models used.

-## Applications

-- **Estimating Divergence Times**: Providing rough timelines for when languages split.
-- **Comparative Studies**: Supplementing other methods in language classification.
-- **Interdisciplinary Research**: Collaborating with archaeology and genetics.

 ## Related Topics